Beaver Valley Ski Club: History

 The genesis of Beaver Valley Ski Club dates back to the 1930s as Ontario’s first ski destination, serviced by a weekend “ski train” running from the City of Toronto to the Town of Flesherton.
-In 1936 Beaver Valley hosted the Dominion of Canada National Ski Championship organized by the Toronto Ski Club.
+In 1936, Beaver Valley hosted the Dominion of Canada National Ski Championship organized by the Toronto Ski Club.
 Seventy competitors from across Canada competed in downhill and slalom racing.

-In 1949 Beaver Valley Ski Resort was formally created with the installation of Canada’s longest rope tow.
-In the 1961 the Ontario Hydro Ski Club built at chalet at the bottom of Beaver Valley Resort.
-In 1962 the Austrian Ski Club built at chalet at the top of Beaver Valley Ski Resort.
-In 1963 Beaver Valley Resort was the first in Ontario to install floodlit night skiing.
+In 1949, Beaver Valley Ski Club was formally created with the installation of Canada’s longest rope tow.
+The Ontario Hydro Ski Club built a chalet at the bottom of Beaver Valley Club in 1961.
+The following year, the Austrian Ski Club built a chalet at the top of the resort.
+Beaver Valley Club became the first in Ontario to install floodlit night skiing in 1963.

-In 1967 Beaver Valley Resort transitioned to its present day status as a member-funded Club to help further its development.
-In 1970 Beaver Valley Ski Club expanded its terrain with the addition of the south facing Avalanche Bowl creating Ontario's steepest, sustained pitch.
-In 1978 the Mogulmania event was created to showcase the bowl’s expert terrain and support the growing popularity of freestyle skiing.
-Mogulmania continues as Canada’s longest running mogul contest.
-In 1984 the Club further expanded its terrain with the addition of the South Bowl providing six more runs, including “Free-fall”, Ontario’s only FIS-recognized World Cup moguls course.
+The transition to its present day status as a member-funded Club started in 1967 to help further its development.
+In 1970, the Club expanded its terrain with the addition of the south facing Avalanche Bowl creating Ontario's steepest, sustained pitch.
+The Mogulmania event started in 1978 to showcase the bowl’s expert terrain and support the growing popularity of freestyle skiing.
+The event continues to be Canada’s longest running mogul contest.
+In 1984, the Club further expanded its terrain with the addition of the South Bowl providing six more runs, including “Free-fall”, Ontario’s only FIS-recognized World Cup moguls course.

-In 1990 Beaver Valley Ski Club introduced snowboarding in response to growing interest from its members.
+During the 1990s, interest in snowboarding grew and the sport was introduced to the Club.
 In 1993 Beaver Valley snowboarders Paul Chapman and Vince Jorgenson finished first and second, respectively, at the Canadian National Snowboard Championship.
 Paul Chapman won the overall title at the 1994 Junior World Snowboard Championship.